TL; DR: Product Discovery for Scrum Teams

 Learn how individual incentives and outdated organizational structures — fostering personal agendas and local optimization efforts — manifest themselves in Scrum stakeholder anti-patterns that easily impede any agile transformation to a product-led organization.

 TL; DR: The Zones of Value Framework w/ Valerio Zanini & Zeina Zeitouni

 During this workshop, Valerio Zanini and Zeina Zeitouni explored the Zones of Value Framework that Agile and Product teams can use to build better products.
 We recorded this video at the 31st Hands-on Agile meetup of April 20, 2021.

 📺 Watch the video with Valerio Zanini & Zeina Zeitouni now: Hands-on Agile #31: The Zones of Value Framework .

 Yes, even absolute beginners can prototype an app.
-And learn a lot about product management, product design and user experience along the way.
-It is a low-cost exercise that will significantly improve communication within your organization.
+And learn a lot about agile product management, Scrum, empiricism, product design, and user experience along the way.